 The Landscape of the Canyons

 While there are six main canyons, there are also many smaller ones that form a group of about twenty.
 The walls of the canyons are copper and green and extraordinary to behold.
 There is a wide array of flora and fauna throughout the landscape.
-A rich biodiversity greets explorers.
-There are waterfalls, hot springs, and plenty of rugged terrain to explore.
+Rich biodiversity greets explorers.
+There are waterfalls, hot springs, and plenty of rugged terrains to explore.
 Indigenous cultures still make their home around the canyons, but the camping experience is generally less touristy than one would find at the Grand Canyon.
 In fact, if you combine the main canyons’ area, they are far larger than the Grand Canyon—four times larger!

 Camping Copper Canyon

 While campers that want to rough it can sleep under the stars throughout the area, there are dedicated campgrounds in both the towns of Creel and Urique.
 Regulars to the area recommend asking a rancher or farmer for permission to camp on their land for a small fee.
 While the area, of course, boasts luxury lodging and simple travel lodges, it offers many fine spots for camp.
 Of course, safety is important, especially if you enter into the more remote and rugged areas of the canyons.
 Traveling with a guide into these remote regions is strongly recommended, particularly if you have never camped in the canyons before.
 Otherwise, campers love to find spots near one of the canyon’s lakes or near a particularly beautiful vista.

 A tent and plenty of water and food are essential for your trip.
 Even in the dedicated campgrounds, you’ll want to zip up so that lurking lizards or snakes don’t wander into your tent as you sleep.
 Sunscreen is also essential for your camping holiday; however, if you visit during the cold season, you can easily expect snow or sleet in the upper mountainous regions.